UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch7.1.md

 words to describe then actual lines of code.
 Efficiently, supporting lazy JIT is a much more complex matter.
 There are trade-offs doing things lazy, in particular the application can stall for a period, while the system generates new code to run "on the fly".
 Optimizations, when fully enabled, add additional time to the code generation.
-While some applications it may be obvious whether these factors matter or not, in general it's not something that can be known, thus the quest for optimal efficiency includes decisions on eager vs lazy JIT as well as optimized JIT or not.
+While, for some applications, it may be obvious whether these factors matter or not, in general it's not something that can be known, thus the quest for optimal efficiency includes decisions on eager vs lazy JIT as well as optimized JIT or not.
 This can include lazy JIT with minimal optimization during startup of an app.
 Once things are up and going the engine can come back to re-generate the functions